Motherhood

-On July 6, 2018 at 10:11 AM, I became a mom to my sweet baby girl, Margot Rose.
+I am a mom to a baby girl!
 I still can’t believe I did it and really can’t believe how magical epidurals are.
 Meeting her was the most beautiful, amazing moment of my life and today, I’m here to share my labor and delivery story with you.
 I didn’t know what to expect and nothing sounded worse than the pain of childbirth, but I had such a positive experience.
-And I would go through just about anything to have this little one here with me – there is no way to prepare for how much you’ll love your baby.
+And I would go through just about anything to have this little one here with me β there is no way to prepare for how much you’ll love your baby.
 It is incredible.
-Here it is, Margot’s birth story.
+Here’s my first baby’s birth story.

 She’s passed out on my chest as I write this and…I’m already crying.